d6er/vue-admin/README.md

 This repository is still under development.

-- Vue
+- Vue (with Vuex, Router, SSR)
 - Bulma
-- Express
+- Express (with Passport)
 - NodeJS
-- MongoDB
+- MongoDB (with NodeJS native driver)

-- Passport
+- WebSocket (instead of XHR, with Promise)

-- SSR
+References

-- WebSocket
+- vue-hackernews-2.0